orcodeep/CSAPP/labs/malloc/malloclab-handout(2)/malloclab-handout/README.md

 #### `EPILOGUE SIZE`

-**Because we started our headers at an 8-byte offset, an 8-byte Epilogue is exactly what is required to restore 16-byte alignment at the very end of the allocated region of the island.**
+**Because we started our headers at an 8-byte offset, an 8-byte Epilogue is what is required to restore 16-byte alignment at the very end of the allocated region of the island.**

-_`This means the virgin space after the epilogue block in the island is always a multiple of 16.`_
+- _`Hence the virgin space after the epilogue block in the island is always a multiple of 16.`_

 Beautiful`{:~D`